-Confirm that your tank nozzle and/or mixer support structure are suitable for the weight and dynamic loads from the mixer.
-Small deflections in the mount will cause large deflections in the mixer shaft.
-Loading information can be found on your approval drawing or by contacting your Fusion distributor.
+Confirm that your tank nozzle and mixer support structure are suitable for the weight and dynamic loads from the mixer.
+Loading information can be found on your approval drawing, by contacting your Fusion representative, or by contacting the factory.
 Consult the tank fabricator to confirm the tank is capable of supporting these loads.
 Fusion is not responsible for damage resulting from inadequate tank design or mount design.

 Industrial process equipment requires use of caution, care, and common-sense during installation.
-Take care to preplan all actions after reading the instructions to ensure a successful and safe installation of your Fusion mixer.
+Take care to preplan all actions after reading the instructions to ensure a successful and safe installation of your Pro Series mixer.